johnmartinsson/adaptive-change-point-detection/README.md

           primaryClass={cs.SD}
     }

-## Setup environment and download datasets
+## Just do it

     bash doit.sh

-Please read the doit.sh file.

-## Reproduce figures and tables using pre-computed result files

-    # produces all tables in the paper
-    python src/tables.py

-    # produces all figures in the paper
-    python src/figures.py

-The figures are saved to the directory

-    ./results/figures_reproduced
+If you are a bit more careful you could read the doit.sh file and execute each command by itself.
+This will download the data and experiment results presented in the paper from Zenodo (make sure that the wget download is not corrupted), and produce all tables as standard output and all figures are stored in the directory

+    './results/figures_reproduced'

-## Reproduce figures and tables using re-computed result files
+## Reproduce figures and tables using reproduced experiment results

     python src/main.py